Top 10 Destinations in Kenya

 Our pick #10

 Kakamega Forest Reserve is Kenya’s only tropical rainforest.
 It’s a remote, isolated part of Kenya’s wilderness for those looking for an off-the-beaten-track adventure.
 The indigenous forest lies over the equator and has a year-round warm climate however it’s easier to spot the wildlife in the dry months of January, February, August and September.
 A spectacular amount of wildlife lives in this canopy of natural beauty including many species of monkey, forest squirrels, pangolins and bush pig and some 400 species of bird.
-There are many trails to walk, stretching from one to seven kilometres.
+There are many trails to walk, stretching from one to seven kilometers.
 One of the most popular is the Isiukhu Trail which connects Isecheno to the Isiukhu Falls and takes about half a day to complete.